Prantaneel-Pegu/Personal_Website/src/data/post/painting-with-css-exploring-mesh-gradients.md

 ## Final Thoughts

-Mesh gradients are not just a design trend — they represent a shift in how we think about the web as a medium.
+Mesh gradients are not just a design trend.
+They represent a shift in how we think about the web as a medium.
 No longer just a grid of boxes and buttons, the browser has become a canvas.
-Give it a shot — even if you're not a "designer," you'll feel like one.
+Give them a shot — even if you're not a "designer," you'll feel like one.